Nitinsawale/url-shortner/README.md

 # url-shortner-backend
-Backend for url shortner developed in fast api
+Frontend and backend for url shortner developed in fast api